-Mosaic Art for Summer Travel: The Corn Palace
+Mosaic Wall Art for Summer Travel: The Corn Palace

 There are some fine examples of mosaic wall art in the United States.
 If you’ve come to appreciate the many ways that it can be displayed, you might even think about mapping out some of the locations where particularly outstanding pieces can be seen.
 New York City springs to mind – or Philadelphia.
 However, for the very newest (it’s updated annually!) and largest installation (It covers an entire arena facility!), you must absolutely put Mitchell, South Dakota on your itinerary.
 Mitchell, you see, is home to the Corn Palace – dazzling visitors since 1892 with its intricate mosaic art made entirely of – you might have guessed this – Corn.